Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 While I am neither for nor against this phenomenon of the past and have never participated in it myself, my heart experienced a loss when I arrived here.
 I had never even thought about the problem until then.
 I was astonished to see an entirely clean landscape, as I depicted in my photos above, when I expected to see the black scars of fires, and pilgrim's clothing flapping in the wind!

 I had to spend some moments grieving this unexpected loss.
 The last time I was here, all these momentos and rituals felt very reverent to me!
 They were cleansing rituals!
 Call me a romanticist, which I will never deny, but grieve I did!
-Alas, I am also a bit of a pragmatist, so I drank more wine and accepted that these rituals were barbaric, perhaps, and unsafe.
+Alas, I am also a bit of a pragmatist, so I drank more wine and accepted that these rituals were barbaric, perhaps, and most certainly, unsafe.
 I focused on the amazing and natural beauty of the landscape instead.

-More of my writings from 2014:
+From my writings from 2014:

 "Scattered over the rocky ledges on the cliff tumbling into the sea for several hundred feet are the remains of the many fires where pilgrims have burnt their boots and their clothes.